A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning: Methods

 Notice the likelihood function from \eqref{eqn:log_gp_1} takes a similar form to \eqref{eqn:pf_likelihood}.
-The main difference is that the diagonal matrix $\boldsymbol{\sigma}$ is replaced with the inverse of the kernel matrix $\mathbf{K}^{-1}$.
-In the PF, with the known object assumption, there is no spatial correlation between data points.
-For the GPIS, the test object is assumed to be novel, therefore spatial correlation stemming from the GPIS's smoothness assumption is necessary for inferring the signed distance values and the surface normal vectors at unexplored locations.
+The main difference is that the diagonal matrix $-\frac{1}{2}\boldsymbol{\Sigma}^{-1}$ is replaced with the inverse of the kernel matrix $\mathbf{K}^{-1}$, which hints the relation between the two formulations.
+In the PF, there is no spatial correlation among data points with the known object class assumption, hence the diagonal matrix.
+While for novel object, spatial correlation from the GPIS's smoothness assumption is necessary for inferring the signed distance values and the surface normal vectors at unexplored locations.
+Our formulation utilizes both prior knowledge on known objects and the observed data for prediction.

-The GPIS provides the ability of adapting to, and learning, novel shapes, whereas the PF can find the maximum likelihood combination of known object class and poses based on the observed data.
-Therefore, we propose to use the MAP particles of the PF as a prior for GPIS shape reconstruction.
-In this manner, the GPIS has a more flexible, grounded prior selection process and the knowledge from known shapes can be transferred to learn new shapes.

-It is worth pointing out that the MAP prior is not guaranteed to be better than other arbitrary priors, given that the real object can differ substantially from any known object, however it will always base its choice on the prior knowledge and the observed data.